Frequently Asked Questions

 What is the Ready and Resilient Campaign?

-The campaign is a comprehensive plan to address the immediate and enduring needs of the Total Army including Active, Reserve, and National Guard Soldiers, Families, and Army Civilians.
+The campaign is a comprehensive plan to address the immediate and enduring needs of the Total Army, including the active, Reserve, and National Guard Soldiers, Families, and Army civilians.
 The campaign will instill a cultural change in the Army by directly linking personal resilience to readiness and emphasizing the responsibility of people at all levels to build and maintain resilience.

 Why is the Army conducting this campaign?

-The United States Army remains engaged in the longest period of combat operations in our Nation's history with an All Volunteer Force.
-The unprecedented length and the persistent nature of conflict during this period have tested the capabilities and fortitude of our Soldiers and the Army as an institution.
-The Ready and Resilient Campaign is designed to guide the Army's efforts in building and maintaining resilience across the Total Army (Soldiers, Army Civilians and Family Members), improving unit readiness and further reinforcing the Army Profession.
-The Ready and Resilient Campaign is comprehensive in addressing the immediate and enduring needs for Active, Reserve, and National Guard Soldiers, Army Civilians and our Families.
+The U.S. Army remains engaged in the longest period of combat operations in its nation's history with an all-volunteer force.
+The unprecedented length and the persistent nature of conflict during this period have tested the capabilities and fortitude of its Soldiers and the Army as an institution.
+The Ready and Resilient Campaign is designed to guide the Army's efforts in building and maintaining resilience across the Total Army (Soldiers, Army civilians and Family members), improving unit readiness and further reinforcing the Army profession.
+The Ready and Resilient Campaign is comprehensive in addressing the immediate and enduring needs for Active, Reserve, and National Guard Soldiers, Army civilians and Families.

 Will this campaign result in new programs?

 Not initially.
-The programs and services aligned and synchronized in the campaign already exist.
+The programs and services, aligned and synchronized in the campaign, already exist.
 Later phases of the campaign will review the needs of the force to determine if existing programs and services continue to be effective.
-The Campaign is intended to leverage existing programs and assess and identify any gaps or redundancies.
-There are presently numerous support programs and services, some of which were established during this period of persistent conflict, available to assist Soldiers, Army Civilians and Family Members in coping with challenges and stresses.
+The campaign is intended to leverage existing programs and to assess and identify any gaps or redundancies.
+There are presently numerous support programs and services, some of which were established during this period of persistent conflict, available to assist Soldiers, Army civilians and Family members in coping with challenges and stresses.
 Some of these programs and services are designed to increase resilience and are preventive in nature, others focus on providing assistance and support in reaction to a particular incident or challenge.
 While much good has come from these efforts, they are not fully synchronized and their effectiveness is difficult to measure.
 The campaign also directs the refinement of the governance, policies, and coordination of proven programs and services to enable the chain of command to effectively promote readiness and resilience.

 When will the Army see results of the campaign on suicide rates, sexual assault and hazing?